 | Quick Repair LLC | Unapproved vendor | No COI on file | High |

 The financial case for AI vendor management is straightforward: preventing one duplicate payment and one overbilled invoice per year typically saves more than the annual cost of the software.
+Those recovered funds directly strengthen the community's reserve fund position and reduce the risk of future special assessments.

 The legal case is equally important.
 Many states hold HOAs liable for damages caused by uninsured vendors if the HOA knew or should have known the vendor lacked insurance.
 A board that pays an unapproved vendor with a lapsed COI is exposed to liability.
 AI COI tracking creates a defensible record that the HOA performed due diligence.